Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Going Beyond 1 bit of Randomness

+Also note that our extraction technique is not tied to the ROM and extends naturally to related settings.
+Recalling that a ROM algorithm implies the same competitive ratio for input items coming from an (even unknown) i.i.d. source, we note that if the source is uniformly distributed over an infinite or sufficiently large support, then with high probability every new input item generates an unbiased bit.
+Hence, we can derive a deterministic algorithm for weighted interval selection for an i.i.d. source uniformly distributed over a sufficiently large support.
+Of course, as we have noted the approximation will substantially deteriorate when the number of distinct interval lengths increases.

-Again, assuming we have distinct items, we can easily extract two independent bits based on comparing the first and second items, and then comparing the third and fourth items.
+Again, assuming that we have distinct items, we can easily extract two independent bits by comparing the first and second items, and then the third and fourth items.
 Unlike the previous application where we may need the second random bit as soon as three items have arrived, in unweighted problems we can afford to not worry about losing a few items.
-The Emek et al. \cite{emek2016space} online algorithm with revoking for unweighted interval selection obtains a 6-competitive algorithm when we randomly chose (with probability $\frac{1}{3}$ for each color) between the colors of a 3-colorable graph.
+The Emek et al. \cite{emek2016space} online algorithm\footnote{Which operates in the online (i.e., any-order) model, in contrast to the real-time algorithms of Fung et al. \cite{fung2014improved}.} with revoking for unweighted interval selection obtains a 6-competitive algorithm when we randomly chose (with probability $\frac{1}{3}$ for each color) between the colors of a 3-colorable graph.
 We can waste a fourth color to provide an $8$-competitive ratio and then use two bits to decide between four colors.
 This shows that a constant competitive ROM result is possible.
 Recently, Borodin and Karavasilis \cite{BorodinK23} show that the arguably simplest algorithm obtains a 2.5 competitive ROM ratio.
 While the statement of that algorithm is indeed simple, the algorithm requires some detailed analysis.
 Our algorithm based on randomness extraction would have established that there is a constant ratio.